dottjt/plastic/other/unused/01-life-unused.md

 Sordidly numb.
 I continue to practice my pen tricks with the charm of half-chewed biro he'd decidedly offered earlier as an amiable gift for my presence.
 Botch n' bauble.
 A midway rotation around the index of my finger.
 It drops to the floor, as he proceeds to lick his next words with a sickening kvetch.
 Someone please shoot me.

+He licks his lips with a sickening kvetch.

 Was it the beginning of what was to become a laborious online prank, where I, the unwitting idiot, were to be exposed as some part-time celebrity on a popular Japanese game show?
 I suppose only time would tell.